 But aside from those, working in a hospital can also be a dream.
 Instead of dealing with the hospital’s cash flow or how you can cut costs from the budget, your sole responsibility will be to cater to your patients and help them get better.
 You can focus on building your medical career and make waves in the community.

 Both options have advantages and disadvantages, that’s why you can’t base your decision on other people’s reasons.
-At the end of the day, it’s going to be you who will live with your decision, so you have to choose what’s right for you.
+It’s going to be you who will live with your decision, so you have to choose what’s right for you.
 Where do you think you’ll thrive and achieve your goals faster?

 The existence of private practices and hospitals shows that everyone has options.
 Like medical practitioners and healthcare professionals, the patients can also choose where they prefer to receive their treatments.
 If money, working hours, and autonomy won’t help you decide, then consider who you’re doing this for or how you can help them better.